GaryBoba/GaryBoba/README.md

 I am experienced in GIS, Data Analysis, and Statistical Analysis using R. I have some experience with python.

-Currently I'm using this repository to document my progress with the 2023 Advent of Code.

 Feel free to contact me at bobag@wwu.edu.

 <!---